wpbindt/wpbindt.github.io/_posts/2024-01-21-red-code-blue-code-honesty.markdown

 ## A poor man's `IO`-monad
 One of the core strenghts of pure functional languages is this: there are no side effects.
 That is, given a function `f :: String -> Integer`, without reading the implementation you know that if you feed it a string, it will give you an integer, and it will not perform some sneaky extra action on the side.
 It's not going to write your mother's maiden name to a file somewhere, and it will not run `redis-cli flushall` either.

 To make sure programs still *do stuff*, there is the `IO`-monad.
 It is used to wrap types in signatures to indicate that functions perform I/O. For example, in Haskell, there's the fuction `putStr :: String -> IO ()`, which takes a string, and prints it to `stdout`.
 There's also `getChar :: IO Char`, which reads one character from `stdin`.
+In general, something of type `IO a` represents an I/O action which yields something of type `a`.
+The I/O monad serves to separate the impure I/O code from the pure, more easy to reason about, non-I/O code. `async/await` confers some of these benefits to imperative languages.

+# But all my functions will be red!
+The ungrounded fear that I/O-infected code will bleed all through your codebase is not new, and not exclusive to `async/await`.
+Peyton Jones and Wadler already acknowledge this fear in [this][io-monad] early paper on the I/O monad, writing
+> Does the monadic style force one, in effect, to write a functional
+> facsimile of an imperative program, thereby losing any advantages
+> of writing in a functional language?
+We believe not.
+The strategy for avoiding this infection is similar to the one mentioned in the section above.
+Suppose you have some pure business domain function `algorithm :: a -> b` doing some involved computations, some I/O action `input :: IO(a)` which gets the input for this algorithm, and some output function `output :: b -> IO ()` which somehow outputs the outcome of this algorithm.
+Then the full program may be structured as
+{% highlight haskell %}
+main = (algorithm <$> input) >>= output
+{% endhighlight %}
+Here, the algorithm function is still a pure function, despite the input and output functions being wrapped in the `IO`-monad.

 It's just a simile, Promises are not monads (maybe not even functorial?).
 Link to stackoverflow post.
 Haskell has an async plugin.
 Are Promises really not monads, or is that just a quirk of JavaScript?
 As Peyton Jones and Wadler write in the [original paper][io-monad]:
-> Does the monadic style force one, in effect, to write a functional
-> facsimile of an imperative program, thereby losing any advantages
-> of writing in a functional language?
-We believe not.

 ## Drawback: the terrible Hidden Fourth Rule which Forbids us From Running Blue in Red